Flesh and Bone (film): Plot

-Location
+Production

 Principal photography began on October 5, 1992, and completed on December 26, 1992.

-It was filmed in Lockhart and Marfa, Texas, as well as at the Mustang Mott store owned by Maxine McCoy, in Westhoff, Texas.
+The film was filmed across multiple cities, primarily in West Texas, including Gruene, New Braunfels, Monahans, Temple, Blanco, Wimberley, Coupland, Cuero, Austin, Pecos, Stanton, Marfa, Big Lake, and Valley Spring.

 Producer Mark Rosenberg died of a heart attack suffered on the film's location in Stanton, Texas.

 As the end credits begin, the film is dedicated to him.

 Reception

 On Rotten Tomatoes, Flesh and Bone holds a 70% approval rating from 27 reviews, with an average rating of 6.2/10.
 On Metacritic, the film has a score of 57 out of 100 based on 21 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.